tinyls/tinyls/frontend/README.md

-# TinyLS Frontend
+# tinyls Frontend

-The frontend application for TinyLS, built with React, TanStack Router, and TanStack Query.
+The frontend application for tinyls, built with React, TanStack Router, and TanStack Query.

 ## Features